Carding module email

 - Encrypt your login and transaction credentials on your web server or within your application.

-- Create velocity checks to your processing to monitor transactions and IP addresses of your customers.
-There are third party companies, such as Cloudflare, https://www.cloudflare.com that provides this type of service or discuss this option with your hosting company.
+- Create velocity checks to monitor the number of transactions you receive by minute, hour, etc. and the IP addresses of your customers.
+There are third-party companies, such as Cloudflare, that provide this type of service or discuss this option with your hosting company.

 - Send more information about the cardholder to help PayPal make decisions around the probability of fraud.
 Items such as full billing and shipping address, including name, customer (browser) IP address should be required and sent in your request as they are especially important data points to help with false positives.